qgis/QGIS-Documentation/source/docs/training_manual/introduction/preparation.rst

 Now you're familiar with the basic function of the :guilabel:`Open Data Source Manager` button, but what about all the others?
 How does this interface work?
-Before we go on with the more involved stuff, let's first take a good look at the general layout of the QGIS interface.
+Before we go on, let's first take a look at the layout of the QGIS interface.
 This is the topic of the next lesson.